opalj/java-bytecode-disassembler/README.md

     disassembled view.
 This has been moved to an outline-view on the right.
     The fields are auto-expanded, but can be collapsed if they are clicked.
 * v0.9.1 - Doc: Fix README and CHANGELOG to include correct version number
-* v0.9 - Feat: Adapt colours to match the syntax theme.
-    * Previously, the syntax-theme in the disassembled view had the colours of the dark theme, regardless of the syntax theme selected by the user.
-This has been changed to provide the user with a more consistent experience.
-    The downside: A light UI theme in combination with a dark syntax theme makes the attribute's inner classes hardly readable.
-    If you use the aforementioned theme combination please change it or open an issue on Github.
 * For a full list see: [CHANGELOG.md](https://github.com/nicolas-mosch/java-bytecode-disassembler/blob/master/CHANGELOG.md)